VPAT - MacOS App Accessibility Conformance Report

 Partially Supports

-• The text such as 'Hard Edge' fails color contrast ratio due to irregular background on the Customize Background screen
+• The text such as 'Need help' fails the color contrast ratio on the Story from Script screen.

-• The duration time text such as '5s' fails the color contrast ratio on the Free Video editing screen
+• The text such as '[email protected]' fails the color contrast ratio on the Story from Script screen.

-• The placeholder text such as 'Enter detailed description of problem' fails the color contrast ratio on the Story from Script screen
+• The text such as 'Select' fails the color contrast ratio on the hover state on the Story from Script screen.

-• The text 'Explore Stock Images' fails the color contrast ratio on the Customize Background screen
+• The date text such as '1' fails the color contrast ratio on the Story from Script screen.s

 1.4.4 Resize text (Level AA)